1-888-405-4332

 While there is not fool proof method to be 100% safeguarded from a network breach, taking steps to set-up the items above, and ultimately be able to answer the questions, will go a long way in protecting your company’s exposure in the event of a cybersecurity-related event.

-Deposit and loan products offered by First Foundation Bank, Member FDIC and Equal Housing Lender.
-NMLS #793235.
+Banking products are provided by Sunflower Bank, N.A. dba First Foundation Bank, Member FDIC and Equal Housing Lender.
+NMLS# 709491.

 • ARE NOT FDIC INSURED